jrweth/hw01-noisy-terrain/README.md

 Since the lambert shading developed in the previous step was based upon the light position, it was then possible to modify this position over time to create the effect of the sun transversing across the sky over time.
 Therefore a uniform time value was added to the shader program so that the sun position could be calculated.
 During the night the base color value was adjusted to be nearly grey scale to simulate the moon transversal.
-The background color was also adjust to simulate night time.
+The background color was also adjust to simulate night :vsp time.
 ![](img/nighttime.png)

 ### Separating Terrain into Biomes using [Worley Noise](https://en.wikipedia.org/wiki/Worley_noise)